 Starting at the top and working down, you’ll want to begin staining the stairs and priming the spindles and other areas you want to be painted.
 Depending on how porous the wood is, you’ll likely need multiple coats of both finish and primer.

 Do everything, let it dry and then decide if you need another coat.

 Once the stain is to your liking and the spindles are primed, it’s time to use a clear coat and paint the spindles.
 You’ll also need multiple coats of the clear coat.

 It protects the finish and the more coats you put on, the thicker the coating.
 Given the high traffic rate of stairs, you want a pretty thick coat.
 The spindles probably only need a couple of coats of paint since they’ve been primed.
 Painting stairs is also a possibility instead of staining.

 Once everything is dry, remove the tape and tarps and you’re finished.

 Congratulations, refinishing stairs is off your bucket list.
 Your new stairs look amazing and add a whole new level of luxury to your home.
 You’ll be the envy of all your neighbors, and you did it all yourself.

-For more information about refinishing stairs, then please visit our stair refinishing page.
+For more information about refinishing stairs, then please visit our Kitchen Cabinet page.